Why does the anti-defection law not apply to Nitish Kumar?

 Did the law make Indian politics more principled?

-On Sunday, Bihar Chief Minister jumped ship, ditching his alliance partners the Rashtriya Janata Dal and the Congress and allying with the Bharatiya Janata Party.
+On Sunday, Bihar Chief Minister Nitish Kumar jumped ship, ditching his alliance partners the Rashtriya Janata Dal and the Congress and allying with the Bharatiya Janata Party.

 This was the fourth time in the past decade that Kumar had switched sides.
 In 2013, he had left the BJP after it nominated Narendra Modi as its prime ministerial candidate.
 Two years later, he had allied with his traditional foe, Lalu Yadav, to win a historic election and return as chief minister.
 However, by 2017, Kumar went back to the BJP.
 By 2022, the itch to defect struck Kumar and he broke with the BJP again.
-This of course lasted all of two years and by the start of 2024, he was back with the BJP.
+This, of course, lasted all of two years and by the start of 2024, he was back with the BJP.

 Double standards